stpaul2coderdojo/RavaTTT-Examples/README.md

 # RavaTTT-Examples
-A collection of RavaTTT Examples, publishedo ravattt.wordpress.com
+A collection of RavaTTT Examples, published to ravattt.wordpress.com